WildSight-Wizards/wildlifewatcher/README.md

 * Web application for Widlife.ai users' access to images, cameras management and observations is important but we consider that a
 Given the harsh environment wildlife.ai cameras operate in, the equipment must be able to endure and withstand physical damage as much as possible.

+## Scalability
+The architecture must ensure that the application can accommodate an increasing number of cameras.
+People can buy and install cameras at their own expense so the solution must be able to accommodate these cameras when they come online.
+The application must also allow for a growing number of users, both regular users and camera administrators, to subscribe and operate on the platform

 ## Privacy
 Access to the data captures regarding animals locations and other duch details represent important pieces of information for the future of animals concerned.
 Therefore, a thorough vetting process must be applied for accepting users onto the platform.
-The repositories employed within the solution, the images repository and the
+The user registration process must have 3 stages:
+1. Registration - users register and submit the required documentation
+2. Vetting - Wildlife.ai ensures that the person wanting to use the platform has been properly verified.
+3. Activation - After the user has been vetted and allowed onto the platform an activation email and unique URL are being generated so that the user can finalise the activaton process.

 ## Observability
 The platform must be highly observable, employing adequate monitoring and alerting facilities, so that it self-heals where possible but also that it informs the support teams to the error occurred.